My Philosophy

 This is Simply who I am

-Personally, and professionally, I am compulsively driven to help others heal and lessen, or completely eradicate, the hold that suffering has on the quality of a person’s life.
+Personally, and professionally, I am compulsively driven to help others heal and lessen, or completely eradicate, the hold that suffering or barriers have on the quality of a person’s life.
 I say compulsive, because it is a way of being that I cannot seem to turn on and off.
-I am obsessed with excellence and forever curious about the drive we have as humans to lead us to where we want to go.
+I am obsessed with excellence and forever curious about the drive we have as humans to lead us to where we want to be.

 I Believe